-When Justice O’Connor retired from the Supreme Court in 2006 after nearly 25 years on the bench, her exemplary career was already the embodiment of civic engagement and the American pioneer spirit.
-An aspiring cattle rancher as a child, Justice O’Connor went on to forge a legal career at a time when few women did, serve in all three branches of Arizona state government, and become the first woman to serve on the United States Supreme Court.
+When Justice O’Connor retired from the Supreme Court in 2006 after nearly 25 years on the federal bench, her exemplary career was already the embodiment of civic engagement.
+An aspiring cattle rancher as a child, Justice O’Connor forged a legal career at a time when few women did, and served in all three branches of Arizona state government.

 But, she wasn’t done yet.

-In honor of historically extraordinary women, iCivics and Seneca Women have partnered to produce a classroom lesson based on Justice O’Connor’s life.
-Seneca Women is a global leadership platform dedicated to advancing women and girls to fast forward us to a more equitable and prosperous world.
-Below please find links to a photographic biography exploring Justice O'Connor's life and career, as well as a Powerpoint presentation.
+iCivics and Seneca Women have partnered to produce a classroom lesson based on Justice O’Connor’s extraordinary life.
+Seneca Women is a global leadership platform dedicated to advancing women and girls to fast-forward us to a more equitable and prosperous world.